ameermng/automatic-app-landing-page/_pages/privacypolicy.md

 ### Disclaimer of Liability (applicable law)

-Under no circumstances will [App Name] or its developers be held liable for any content provided by users or for any damages or losses arising from the use of the app.
+Under no circumstances will RenderAI or its developers be held liable for any content provided by users or for any damages or losses arising from the use of the app.
 Users assume full responsibility for their content, actions, and the consequences of any legal breaches.

 This limitation of liability is enforced to the fullest extent permissible under applicable laws, including but not limited to: